henry-doan/dpl-blog/README.md

 >Link to the [CSS Properties](https://www.w3schools.com/cssref/)

 ### CSS Selectors
-In CSS Selectors really depend on what you want to change.
+In CSS, Selectors really depend on what you want to change.

 ```CSS
 h1 {